East Coast Road

 ECR once existed from Chennai to Puducherry, later it has been extended to Cuddalore and then to Nagapattinam and then Tuticorin via Ramanathapuram and finally up to Kanyakumari.

 The highway is a state highway maintained by the Government of Tamil Nadu under the Department of Highways and Minor Ports and Tamil Nadu Road Infrastructure Development Corporation (TNRIDC).
-It was a two-lane highway, and has plans to upgrade into four-lane divided highway till Kanyakumari.
+It was a two-lane highway, and has plans to widen into four-lane divided highway till Kanyakumari.
 It is the most preferred alternate route for southern districts of Tamil Nadu.

 The Chennai neighbourhoods on ECR are Thiruvanmiyur, Kottivakkam, Palavakkam, Neelankarai, Injambakkam, Panaiyur, Uthandi, Muttukadu, Covelong and Vilambur.

 History

 Prior to its completion, the East Coast Road mainly consisted of village roads.
 The connecting link then was the Old Mahabalipuram Road (SH-49A) till Mahabalipuram.
 Pondicherry was reached from Chennai through the still existent route via Tambaram, Tindivanam along NH45.
 In 2000, the State government signed a concessionaire agreement with the TNRDC in order to improve the road, at a cost of ₹ 60 crore.
-The 113-km long stretch from Akkarai to Pondicherry, dotted with resorts and beach houses, became a toll facility in March 2002 and was upgraded into a two-lane road from a small winding road passing through 154 villages.
+The 113-km long stretch from Akkarai to Pondicherry, dotted with resorts and beach houses, became a toll facility in March 2002 and was widened into a two-lane road from a small winding road passing through 154 villages.

 In 2010, TNRDC announced that toll collections had reached an all-time high at ₹ 1.08 crore in December 2009 against the ₹ 54.67 lakh collected in April 2002 when toll operations started.